spacebeam/research/site/content/swarm.md

 Swarm computing works by combining multiple computer systems to create a powerful, flexible computing engine.

 A swarm is similar in purpose to a “cluster”.
-However a swarm has very different structure and properties.
+However a swarm has very different structure and properties:

-A computer swarm has the following features:

 + One computer is no computer swarm it needs at least 3 individual nodes.